paokkerkir/ModernMapMarkers-octo/README.md

 # ModernMapMarkers for Octo
 Places markers on the world map to show the locations of dungeons, raids, world bosses, boats, zeppelins, and trams.

-Supports only EnUs.
+Supports only EnUS client.
 Please feel free to submit any corrections.

 ## Features